Athena SWAN Bronze Institution

 Pay Equity Ambassadors help to create change by playing a leadership role in their business community and to the broader public, reinforcing their commitment to pay equity within their own organisation, and profiling and promoting their approach to pay equity.
 The media release regarding this significant step towards a more equitable workforce can be viewed here.

 Leadership Development for Women

-CSU’s Leadership Development for Women (LDW) Program has been running for more than a decade.
+Charles Sturt University's Leadership Development for Women (LDW) Program has been running for more than a decade.
 LDW provides many opportunities for women to advance their careers through training, networking, mentoring and scholarships.
-The program runs bi-annually, and a LDW conference is held on the alternative year.
+The program runs bi-annually with a conference held on the alternative year.
+Read more about LDW

 Senior Women's Forum

 Open to women at Academic Levels D and E and Professional/General Staff Level 10+, the role of the Senior Women's Forum is to: